 One of the first issues we need to address is the difference between compromise and settling.
 Compromise is always preferable!
 Is it realistic to believe you and the other person are both willing and capable to make the necessary changes so that both your wants and needs are met?
 Is a healthy compromise possible?
 If so, I say go for it!

-On the other hand, settling, defined as, "being willing to accept the unacceptable" I rarely, if ever, recommend to anyone.
+On the other hand, "Settling", (I define as, accepting the unacceptable), I do not recommend to anyone.
 Settling is certainly not, nor should ever be considered, a long term solution to any of our "problems".